7 Mobile Games Apps That Will Develop Critical Thinking Skills In Your Child

 This critical thinking puzzles game allows your child to practice swift and accurate reasoning skills as he tries to connect a series of (similar) coloured circles using an unbroken line.
 Don’t be surprised if your child does not give your phone back to you after being introduced to this game.
 This app also has puzzles that increase in difficulty with each level.
 It can also be tweaked to introduce a time trial mode where your child must solve as many puzzles as possible.
 It is a lesson in effective decision-making skills under stressful situations.

 This overlooked gem among the free games apps needs no introduction.
 It is a logical game that requires analysis of visual and numerical information to figure out the presence of mines that can ‘blow up’ the game.
 When your child feels confident, she can step up the difficulty level of the game by increasing the number of grids on the Minesweeper.
 Beware parents!
 Once your child figures out how to predict the presence of mines by using the revealed numbers, she is sure to get addicted to this simple-yet-challenging game.

 Birds and Blocks 2

-This game is designed to hone your child’s reasoning abilities.
-Your child needs to ensure that the birds with clipped wings, that can’t fly, do not touch the ground or fly off the screen.
+This is one of the critical thinking games for kids designed to hone their reasoning abilities.
+Your child needs to ensure that birds with clipped wings, that can’t fly, do not touch the ground or fly off the screen.
 But, the twist comes when you realise that it is up to the child to get the bird to a safe stone block while avoiding the unsafe blocks on the way.
 Your child will have to employ his critical thinking skills to figure out which blocks to use – the normal ones, the bouncy ones or the ice blocks that the birds slide off from.
 With almost 120 levels, this game is fun and exciting!